Directed by John Patterson | Written by Frank Renzulli, Robin Green & Mitchell Burgess | 59 min

-Ten episodes in and season two’s slow-burning plot starts to move incrementally forward—incrementally because it is once again by way of “nothing happens” fare.
+Ten episodes in, and season two’s slow-boiling plot is starting to move incrementally forward—incrementally because it is once again by way of “nothing happens” fare.
 Yet there is nothing wrong with increments (or “nothing happens” fare), especially when it comes to The Sopranos.
 “Bust Out” is another great episode that relies on character development and comedy.

 A witness comes forward to the police, able to identify Tony and “a husky accomplice” (Big Pussy) as the murderers of Matthew Bevilacqua.
 It immediately sends Tony’s world into a tailspin.
-As Melfi observes, Tony is scared—setting aside money in case he needs to make a run for it, desperately shouting at Paulie to find out who the witness is and trying to squeeze in some last-minute quality time with neglected son AJ.
+As Melfi observes, Tony is scared — desperately shouting at Paulie to find out who the witness is, setting aside money in case he needs to make a quick getaway, and trying to squeeze in some last-minute quality time with neglected son AJ.

 Tony remains distant throughout the episode, never letting on to Carmela or the kids that the FBI may finally have him right where they want him.
 He misses AJ’s swim meet (AJ?
 Swimming?), remains arrogant and cold toward Carmela and becomes a golem to Davey Scatino.
 But, considering the amount of stress he’s under, who can blame him?

 I wasn’t too big of a fan of AJ in season one, but the character has made steady improvements here in season two.
 First off, he got rid of the bowl cut.
 Second, the extremely played-out trope of moody teenager suits him.
 It gives him less dialogue, for one, but it also reflects how bad of a father Tony has been.